Report on Risks and Opportunities1

 Risks and opportunities from pension obligations

 We have commitments in connection with pension obligations.
 The present value of defined benefit obligations can be significantly increased or reduced by changes in the relevant valuation parameters, for example the interest rate or future salary increases.
 Pension obligations are regularly assessed as part of annual actuarial reports.
 The obligations are covered by the pension provisions reported in the balance sheet based on the assumptions as of the balance sheet date.
-Some of these obligations are funded by plan assets (further information can be found in Note (25) “Provisions for pensions and other post-employment benefits” in the Notes to the Consolidated Financial Statements).
+Some of these obligations are funded by plan assets (further information can be found in the note “Provisions for pensions and other post-employment benefits” in the Notes to the Consolidated Financial Statements).
 To the extent that pension obligations are covered by plan assets consisting of interest-bearing securities, shares, real estate, and other financial assets, decreasing or negative returns on these assets can adversely affect the fair value of plan assets and thus result in further additions to pension provisions.
 By contrast, rising returns increase the value of plan assets, thereby resulting in excess cover of plan liabilities.
 We increase the opportunities of fluctuations in the market value of plan assets on the one hand and reduce the risks on the other by using a diversified investment strategy.
-The unlikely risk due to pension obligations could have moderate negative effects on the net assets, financial position and results of operations, and is to be classified as low.
+The unlikely risk due to pension obligations could have moderate negative effects on the net assets, financial position, and results of operations, and is classified as low.

-Assessments by independent rating agencies
+Assessment by independent rating agencies

 The capital market uses the assessments published by rating agencies to help lenders assess the risks of a financial instrument used by our company.
-We are currently rated by Standard & Poor’s (S&P), Moody’s and Scope.
+We are currently rated by Standard & Poor’s, Moody’s, and Scope.
 Standard & Poor’s has issued a long-term credit rating of A with a stable outlook, Moody’s a rating of Baa1 with a stable outlook, and Scope a rating of A–, likewise with a stable outlook.
 In line with market procedures, our financing conditions are closely tied to our rating.
 The better a rating, the more favorably we can generally raise funds on the capital market or from banks.

 REPORT ON RISKS AND OPPORTUNITIES